vimona3ds/diverge-3/docs/features/core_engine.md

 - ✅ Refined Scheduler implementation with precise timing
 - ✅ Fixed circular dependency issues in test files
 - ✅ Improved cycle detection in NodeProcessor
+- ✅ Fixed mock implementations in Engine tests

 **In Progress:**
 - 🔄 Integration tests for Engine with all systems
 - 🔄 Fixing remaining test failures for better test coverage
+- 🔄 Addressing TypeScript errors in AssetManager tests

 **Next Steps:**
-- ❌ Complete remaining test fixes, particularly in Scheduler and AssetManager
+- ❌ Complete remaining test fixes in Scheduler tests
+- ❌ Fix TypeScript errors in AssetManager tests related to FileReader mock
 - ❌ Implement full integration tests for the Engine with all systems
+- ❌ Improve API consistency between mock implementations and actual components

 **Notes:**
 - The Engine now features a robust error handling system with different recovery strategies (CONTINUE, RETRY, FALLBACK, RESET) for each subsystem.